-In water, the human body cools 32 times faster than in air.
-In fact, water cooler than 70 degrees Fahrenheit seems cold to the touch.
-If you are immersed in cold water for even a surprisingly short time, it can hurt or worse, kill you.
-If you like to fish from a small boat during the fall and spring months, there is always the risk of an accidental dip in cold water.
-The only sure way to beat those odds is to wear a survival suit.
+If you like to fish during the fall, winter and spring months, there is always the risk of an accidental dip in cold water.
+The only sure way to beat the odds is to wear a survival suit.
 For more information on survival suits, personal flotation devices (PFDs) and other emergency equipment, see the Safety & Survival section on the Marine Gear page.

 Expected Survival Time in Cold Water